 And that 40% of them will abandon a page that takes three or more seconds?
 Pretty crazy, right?
 Well, it’s no secret that nowadays website visitors aren’t patient.
 So if you have a slow website or landing page, they’re most likely going to bounce and not purchase from you.

 Checking your site speed is super easy.
 Just open Google Analytics, and under the Behavior section click Site Speed – Overview section.
-From there you can see how your speed has trended over time while also breaking it down by browser, country, and specific pages.
-This way, you can easily investigate which are your poor and best-performing pages.

 According to Google, as your website page load time goes from 1 second to 10 seconds, the probability of bounce increases by 123%.
 So as you can see, a few extra seconds could not only kill your conversions but also create a frustrating user experience.